watson-developer-cloud/node-red-labs/index_2018/README.md

 All the Watson APIs are available on Node-RED.
 In this session we will show you how you can make use of the full capabilities of the APIs to create cognitive models and quickly make use of them in real applications with little coding.

 ## The workshop
 In this workshop we will guide you as you build a web application making use of several Watson APIS.
 You will start by constructing basic components, which you will then assemble into parts, which you will then assemble into an application.
 We start simple and gradually build a more intricate flow.
 Please shout out at any point where you are not clear of the instructions.
 We will be glad to help.
+We will be providing sample flows to help you get started at each step.

 ---